CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

  }
 ```

-Now note that we have a custom color and we still support light and dark mode.
+Pull up the app again and try switching between light and dark mode to see our custom color in action.

 ## Responsive Design

 Let's take a look at a few ways we can make our app look good at different sizes.

-First, the content area is pretty wide.
+First, in a large viewport like the web on desktop, the content area is pretty wide.
 Let's make it a centered column that hsa a maximum width.
 Let's create a component for this, `src/components/CenterColumn.js`.
 Add the following:

 ```jsx
 import {StyleSheet, View} from 'react-native';